tizonia/tizonia-openmax-il/docs/sphinx-src/manual/chromecast.rst

 ==========

 Tizonia can cast audio to Chromecast devices from most of the supported services.
-The services for which casting is not yet supported are:
+A number of services for which casting is not yet supported
+are:

 * Spotify (see [#f1]_)
 * Plex (see [#f2]_)